pen-lang/pen/doc/src/guides/building-an-executable.md

 This page describes how to build an executable of a program written in Pen.
 It consists of the following steps:

 1. Create an _application_ package.
-1. Build the package and generate an executable.
+1. Build the package into an executable.

 ## Creating an application package